Frequently Asked Questions

 1. What does the Settlement Provide?

 SafeRent has agreed to pay $1,175,000 into a settlement fund.
-This money will be divided among the class members and will also be used to pay the cost of administering this Settlement (expected to be between $110,000 and $135,000).
-Subject to court approval, this fund may also be used to provide up to $10,000 each to the two people who brought this lawsuit, Mary Louis and Monica Douglas.
-Members of the Settlement class will “release” their claims as part of the Settlement, which means they cannot sue SafeRent based on the same conduct that led to this lawsuit.
+This money was divided among the class members and was used to pay the cost of administering this Settlement.
+This fund was also used to provide up to $10,000 each to the two people who brought this lawsuit, Mary Louis and Monica Douglas.
+Members of the Settlement class “released” their claims as part of the Settlement, which means they cannot sue SafeRent based on the same conduct that led to this lawsuit.

-The Settlement separately provides up to $1,100,000 in attorneys' fees and costs, dependent on court approval.
+The Settlement separately provided up to $1,100,000 in attorneys' fees and costs.
 If the court does not award the full $1,100,000, any money left over will be added to the Settlement fund and distributed to class members.
 The Settlement also requires SafeRent to make changes to the reports that housing providers can request, so that it will not provide a SafeRent Score for applicants whom the housing provider reports are applying using a housing voucher.

 Back To Top